 - USB-C = 1,200 MB/sec

 Make sure that the external hard drive and the internal hard drive have at least 20% free space.
 The empty space is used for caching while you are working and if you run out of space LR will slow down dramatically.

 When I bought my new iMac a few months ago the most difficult thing to find was an upgraded GPU, or graphics processor.
-Because I have a 5K screen and a 4K screen (dual monitors) and work in video it was important to me, but not that important just for LR.
+Because I have a 5K screen and a 4K screen (dual monitors) and work in video and 3D, it was important to me, but it’s not that important just for LR.

 Lastly, there are cores, which are processors in your computer.
 I went for an 8-core computer which allows multiple processes to go on at once.
 In practice, this is important if you are exporting and want to do anything else on your computer.
 However LR itself does not use more than 6-cores.